chrisachoo/respond-kit/README.md

 ### Headers with autocomplete

 All helpers accept `ResponseInit` and support typed header names.
-You can pass any `HeadersInit`, and you’ll get autocompletion for standard response headers.
+The built-in union only includes common headers to keep types light; you can still pass any custom header name.

 ```ts
 import { json, type ResponseHeader } from "respond-kit"